Agrigento: Railways

-In Agrigento there are three railway stations: the Agrigento Centrale station, the Agrigento Bassa station and the Tempio Vulcano station, managed by RFI.
-The tourist trains, organized by the FS Italiane Foundation, which run along the Temple Tourist Railway, touch all three stations: this service is active mainly in the summer months and connects the capital with the city of Porto Empedocle and the archaeological park.
+In Agrigento, there are three railway stations: the Agrigento Centrale station, the Agrigento Bassa station, and the Tempio Vulcano station, managed by RFI.
+The tourist trains, organized by the FS Italiane Foundation, run along the Temple Tourist Railway and stop at all three stations.
+This service is active mainly in the summer months and connects the capital with Porto Empedocle and the archaeological park.
 The ordinary railway service, however, involves only the Agrigento Centrale and Agrigento Bassa stations.

 In December 2023, the new railway connection between the city of temples and the "Falcone e Borsellino" airport in Palermo was inaugurated.
-The Trenitalia regional train begins on Monday 11 December with its first service and, at the request of the Sicilian Region, 4 new daily services are operational which connect Agrigento to the Palermo airport in approximately 2 hours and 30 minutes.
+The Trenitalia regional train begins on Monday, 11 December with its first service and, at the request of the Sicilian Region, 4 new daily services are operational, which connect Agrigento to the Palermo airport in approximately 2 hours and 30 minutes.

 Main sights

 Ancient Akragas covers a huge area—much of which is still unexcavated today—but is exemplified by the famous Valle dei Templi ("Valley of the Temples", a misnomer, as it is a ridge, rather than a valley).
 This comprises a large sacred area on the south side of the ancient city where seven monumental Greek temples in the Doric style were constructed during the 6th and 5th centuries BC.
 Now excavated and partially restored, they constitute some of the largest and best-preserved ancient Greek buildings outside of Greece itself.
 They are listed as a World Heritage Site.

 The best-preserved of the temples are two very similar buildings traditionally attributed to the goddesses Hera and Concordia (though there is no evidence for this).
-The latter temple is remarkably intact, due to its having been converted into a Christian church in 597 AD.
+The latter temple is remarkably intact, having been converted into a Christian church in 597 AD.
 Both were constructed to a peripteral hexastyle design.
-The area around the Temple of Concordia was later re-used by early Christians as a catacomb, with tombs hewn out of the rocky cliffs and outcrops.
+The area around the Temple of Concordia was later reused by early Christians as a catacomb, with tombs hewn from the rocky cliffs and outcrops.